Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/ms/spring-boot-ms.md

 }
 ```

-5. To make the microservice compatible with Entando, add the following snippet to the `microservices/spring-ms/src/main/resources/application.properties` file:
+5. To make the microservice compatible with Villanova, add the following snippet to the `microservices/spring-ms/src/main/resources/application.properties` file:

 ```
 server.port=8081